AnestisTouloumis/IntroR/01-Basics-of-R/index.md

 ---

-Functions can act on an objects
+Functions can act on objects
 =================

 ```r